KevinDai99/ParkinsonsProgressionModel/README.md

 ![image](https://user-images.githubusercontent.com/89043234/232931572-0ddb7fd8-bf13-4542-af9f-88bd728e67f7.png)

 The final model had a r2 square value of 0.65 and predicts patients with lower severity score than higher.
 This was expected as the dataset contains a lower frequency of patients with higher scores.
 This is a point for future investigation.

-Building of Database (SQL) + Extraction into Python via sqlalchemy (Peter)

-Data Cleaning - CSV join them together, Get rid of Nulls (Kevin)

-Data Exploration (Matplot Library) (Alisha)
-Are there any patients that are outliers?
-Statistical significance of the mean of protein abundance overtime?

-Feature Selection for Models (Kevin)
-Correlation Matrix (Which features are not correlated to disease progression?)
-Covariance Matrix (Which features are correlated with each other?)
-Variance Threshold (Which features don’t have any variance among each other) For Loop to test various features against standard neural archway (128, 128, 128)

-Models (Linear Regression, Ensemble Learning, Neural Network) (Kevin and Sambulo)

-Hyper-optimization of Models (Keras Tuner, CLF) - 1 hr

-Results - Data Visualization
-What is the Mean Square Error?
-Do any models outperform the other?
-Are there any outliers regarding the MSE?
-Summarization of results via Tableau (Alisha)

-GitHub Documentation (Readme)

 ## Presentation slidedeck
 https://docs.google.com/presentation/d/17_QldZsJaKhPdFU2Ns4lo1IzDus1Eby7Aq4LPr5zHiM/edit#slide=id.g22f87a8b3ca_5_603